-The Committee may still decide to request a full report, “[i]n particular, where a fundamental change has occurred in the State party’s political or legal approach to ensuring the enjoyment of Covenant rights…” See Guidelines for the Treaty-Specific Document to be Submitted by States Parties under Article 40 of the ICCPR, 20 November 2010, at para.
+The Committee may still decide to request a full report from a State, “[i]n particular, where a fundamental change has occurred in the State party’s political or legal approach to ensuring the enjoyment of Covenant rights…” See Guidelines for the Treaty-Specific Document to be Submitted by States Parties under Article 40 of the ICCPR, 20 November 2010, at para.
 15. The State under review may also decide to use the traditional reporting method.
 See id.
 For those States submitting full reports, the UN Secretary General has prepared a Compilation of Guidelines on the Form and Content of Reports to be Submitted by State Parties to the International Human Rights Treaties, HRI/GEN/2/Rev. 6, 3 June 2009, containing more specific information on the form and content of State reports.

 Whether the list of issues is adopted before or after the State submits its report, a Country Report Task Force of between four and six members takes primary responsibility for creating the list.
 A designed individual member of the Task Force, the “country rapporteur,” is responsible for overseeing the drafting of the list of issues and the Task Force members are then charged with taking the lead on specific questions.

 Following the submission of a State report, the Human Rights Committee engages in an in-person constructive dialogue with representatives of the State party about the list of issues and the contents of the State and civil society reports submitted.
 The members of the Country Task Force responsible for preparing the list of issues generally have priority when asking questions of the State party representatives.
 These constructive dialogues are held during the Committee’s sessions and are generally webcast live on on UN Web TV.